cyberphone/doc/payments/spc-security-model.md

 ## EMV Drawbacks
-- EMV and similar systems require that the user already is enrolled before being able to perform a purchase.
+- EMV and similar systems require that the user already is enrolled *before* being able to perform a purchase.
 - There is no "frictionless" mode in EMV.
 On the other hand, a fingerprint swipe seems pretty close.
-- There is no "fallback", either you have EMV or you don't.
+- There is no "fallback", *either you have a suitable EMV credential or you don't*.

 Anders Rundgren, V0.1, 2021-05-06